Network scanning with Nmap – basic command examples

 The above command scanned for open port 80 on 100 hosts in about 2 seconds.
 And it lists out only those hosts which have the port open.
 This is quick and useful.

-The key idea behind port scanning is to discover services that are online (and that which are hackable).
+The key idea behind port scanning is to discover services that are online or on the network (and those which can be hacked! ).
 So lets try discovering some online services on random ip ranges.

 Find FTP servers